-Under its West Nile refugee Response program, World Vision continues to partner with the UNHCR to set up business opportunities for refugees and host communities in Northern Uganda.
+Under its West Nile refugee Response, World Vision continues to partner with the UNHCR to create business opportunities for refugees and host communities in Northern Uganda.
 This in a bid to increase house hold incomes and build secure livelihoods in refugee communities.
-At Imvepi refugee settlement, refugees and host communities are being supported with on-farm and off-farm tools to enable them start up income generating activities.
+At Imvepi refugee settlement, refugees and host communities are being supported with on-farm and off-farm equipments to enable them start up income generating activities.

 So far, two grinding mills, two tri-cycle motor bikes, 20 oxen (bulls), 10 ox ploughs, and1000 hoes have been given out at Imvepi.
 Phone charging gadgets and saloon equipment are among the other tools yet to be given out.
 World Vision plans to extend its livelihoods empowerement project to Omugo refugee settlement where it intends to role out a cash trasnfer program to enable refugees start up income generating activities.

 A May 2017 inter-agency livelihoods assessment report conducted by World Vision, UNHCR and Caritas International, found that 58% of refugees at Imvepi settlement were not engaged in any form of economic activity and relied entirely on food assistance for survival.
 Its out of this that such initiatives have been brought on board, to enable refugees and host communities become economically engaged and thus sustain themselves financially.